April 21, 2022

 More and more organizations are making the move toward digital transformation as they grow and scale.
 This means there is a need for a secure and reliable way to automate and modernize their IT operations.
 They need to be able to bridge internal teams, partners, systems, and data with the highest security standards throughout the business.

 Today we reviewed key factors to consider when you are weighing out the advantages and risks of a file sharing/file transfer solution.
 The choice you make will most likely be guided by the budget and scope of requirements for your organization.
 No matter what, there is a Managed File Transfer (MFT) solution for your organization.
-FTP Today is a robust solution that can simplify operations and streamline costs.
+Sharetru is a robust solution that can simplify operations and streamline costs.
 Reach out to one of our Secure File Transfer experts to learn more about our MFTaaS solutions.

 Brendon Ainsworth